Kamrul-Hasan-Rimon/Assaignment-11-client/README.md

 ## NPM Packages Used
 - `react`: A JavaScript library for building user interfaces.
+- `Datepicker`: a calender for choosing date from npm datepicker package.
 - `tailwindcss`: A utility-first CSS framework for rapid UI development.
 - `daisyui`: A plugin for Tailwind CSS that provides pre-designed UI components.
 - `react-router-dom`: Declarative routing for React applications.